-Julia Ju, M.S.E.
+Julia Ju, M.S.E., Ph.D.

 jju@som.umaryland.edu